kimfetti/kimfetti.github.io/_drafts/2019-07-15-object-detection-challenges.md

 - Truncated SVD
 - Trade speed and accuracy

-### 5. Pose, lighting, occlusions
+### 5. Data
-- More information needed here.
-Include these or not?
+- Lots of data for image classification (ImageNet), not so much for image detection (COCO)
+- YOLO9000 attempt to leverage both for training

 ## Conclusion
 - Much harder than image classification tasks
 - Future challenges like adding LSTM, time component to video processing.
 Currently one frame at a time
-- Marry speed and accuracy
+- Marry speed and accuracy AND extend object class space
+- Also: pose, occlusions, lighting (same issues that image classification has but maybe even more so since also trying to localize object)
 - Check out review's future stuff again